London and Stadt Hamburg: Background

 In 18th-century Stockholm, coffee houses established by women, financed by their previous upper-class lovers, were often suspected by the police of being masked brothels, and the waitresses of pubs and bars were suspected prostitutes.
 These establishments were often raided by the police, who forced the female staff to be subject to physical examination to prevent the spread of sexual diseases: in 1812, a law was introduced which legalized this practice, allowing forced medical examination and treatment of anyone suspected of carrying a sexual disease.
 The law was met with criticism and opposition, because it led to harassment of women wrongly suspected of prostitution.
 Therefore, another solution to control sexual disease was needed.

-In the 1830s, the Stockholm city authorities (but not the rest of Sweden) decided to adopt a practice of other European countries and establish brothels supported by the state.
+In the 1830s, the Stockholm city authorities (but not the rest of Sweden) decided to adopt the regulation system, a practice of other European countries and establish brothels supported by the state.
 In the state brothels, the prostitutes would be subjected to regular health checks for sexual disease, and treated if ill.
 This would allow the authorities to control prostitution and sexually transmitted disease.